 Bad pixel correction on GPU

 Modern image sensors usually have much more than megapixel resolution and we could expect that all these pixels are fully functional.
 Unfortunately, this is not the case and among millions of pixels there are some defective.
-It's super complicated task to manufacture an image sensor without such pixels.
-These pixels are usually called "bad pixels" and they could be classified according the following:
+It's super complicated task to manufacture megapixel image sensors without such pixels.
+These pixels are usually called "bad pixels" and they could be classified according to the following:

 If we have a look at image sensor detailed specification from any manufacturer, we will see a confidential document which is describing bad pixels and their positions.
 Yes, each image sensor manufacturer knows that there are some bad pixels and that number will eventually grow during sensor usage.
 To consider any particular image sensor to be good, we could compare actual positions and a number of bad pixels with the specification.
 Usually bad pixels are allowed to be not in the vicinity of image sensor center, but closer to the borders.

 Camera manufacturers usually sort image sensors before manufacturing cameras, because different camera applications have not the same requirements for image quality.
 If we compare a surveillance camera with a camera for microscope, they just can't have the same number of bad pixels.

 Image sensor manufacturers grade their devices according to a number and type of defects present.

 Bad pixels are really bad if we don't remove them before image segmentation, image recognition, stitching, 3D modelling, etc. These bad pixels don't do anything good for image viewing either.
 So we see too many reasons to suppress them.